joarvevle/python_excel_auto/README.md

 "# python_excel_auto"

-Denne guiden viser hvordan
+This guide will show you how to use
- - Vi bruker python til å lese en excel fil
+ - python to read a .xlsx files.
- - Vi bruker python til å editere data
+ - python to analyse data.
- - Vi bruker python til å skrive inn i en ny fil
+ - python to write data to new files.
- - Vi kan bruke "Task Schedule" til å kjøre python automatisk
+ - "Task Schedule" to run scripts automatically.
- - Vi kan bruke "Micorsoft Flow" til å sende automatiske mail
+ - "micorsoft flow" to send emails anytime a file is created.

 Bruke python til å oppdatere excel
 For å følge denne guiden bør du ha kjennskap til å skrive python.
 For en guide til python for windows se her :